-When I heard that she had been tapped to play Carol Danvers, aka Captain Marvel, in the Marvel’s first female-led super hero film, I was intrigued.
+When I heard that she had been tapped to play Carol Danvers, aka Captain Marvel, in Marvel’s first female-led superhero film, I was intrigued.
 Fast forward to the massive publicity blitz for the film.

-(Note – does anyone thing that the film’s premier on the International Women’s Day is a coincidence? #GirlPower)
+(Note – does anyone think that the film’s premiere on International Women’s Day is a coincidence? #GirlPower)

 Getting Ready for Action, Spring Training!

 One of the things that fascinated me is Larson’s training approach as she readied herself for the physical role.
 It is a perfect fit for our series on “spring training” as Larson systematically transformed her body to play Marvel’s strongest superhero.